Experimental Study of Low-Latency Video Streaming in an ORAN Setup with Generative AI: Abstract

 \section{Abstract}

-Current \gls{ABR} methods react to network congestion after it occurs, causing application layer buffering and latency spikes in live video streaming.
-We introduce a proactive semantic control channel that enables coordination between \gls{ORAN} xApp, \gls{MEC}, and \gls{UE} components for seamless live video streaming between mobile devices.
-When the transmitting UE experiences poor \gls{UL} conditions, the MEC proactively instructs downscaling based on low-level RAN metrics, including channel SNR updated every millisecond, preventing buffering before it occurs.
-A \gls{GAI} module at the \gls{MEC} reconstructs high-quality frames from downscaled video before forwarding to the receiving UE via the typically more robust \gls{DL}.
-Experimental validation on a live \gls{ORAN} testbed with 50 video streams shows that our approach reduces latency tail behavior while achieving up to 4 dB improvement in PSNR and 15 points in VMAF compared to reactive ABR methods.
-The proactive control eliminates latency spikes exceeding 600 ms, demonstrating effective cross-layer coordination for latency-critical live video streaming.
+Current feedback-based congestion control methods, such as probe-and-adapt solution, for live video streaming react after it occurs, causing buffering and latency spikes.
+We introduce a proactive semantic control channel enabling coordination between \gls{ORAN} xApp, \gls{MEC}, and \gls{UE} for seamless mobile video streaming.
+When the transmitting UE experiences poor \gls{UL} conditions, the MEC proactively instructs to downscale video based on low-level RAN metrics—such as millisecond SNR updates, preventing buffering before it fully manifests.
+A \gls{GAI} module at the \gls{MEC} reconstructs high-quality frames from downscaled video before forwarding them over the typically stronger \gls{DL}.
+Experiments on a live \gls{ORAN} testbed with 50 video streams show reduced latency tails and up to 4 dB PSNR and 15 \gls{VMAF} gains over reactive congestion control.
+The proactive control eliminates latency spikes over 600 ms, demonstrating effective cross-layer coordination for latency-critical streaming.